Licence Checker England

 Up to 5 years

 Mandatory under Housing Act 2004 Part 2.
 No fixed end date as this is a statutory requirement.
 Required document: 'Fit and Proper Person' declaration dated within the last 3 months, submitted via https://my.leicester.gov.uk/AchieveForms/.
 Landlords must ensure functioning smoke alarms, clear escape routes, current gas/electrical safety checks, adequate communal areas and shared facilities, and appropriate waste storage.
-Penalty for non-compliance: civil penalties up to £30,000 or unlimited court fines.
+Penalty for non-compliance: civil penalties or unlimited court fines.
 Properties in Article 4 Direction areas require planning permission; Leicester usually refuses applications for new HMOs in Article 4 areas.
 Property types covered: All large HMOs: shared houses and flats with 5+ people from 2+ households sharing facilities.
-Includes properties converted into bedsits with some shared facilities, and mixed self-contained/non-self-contained accommodation..
+Includes properties converted into bedsits with some shared facilities, and mixed self-contained/non-self-contained accommodation.
 Exemptions or exclusions: Purpose-built flats in blocks of 3 or more self-contained units.
 Houses converted to flats meeting 1991 Building Regulations.
-Properties where two-thirds or more of flats are owner-occupied..
+Properties where two-thirds or more of flats are owner-occupied.

 View HMO licensing info on council website